amannirala13/College-Assignments/OpenGL/README.md

 # How to run `life.cpp`
-TO compile, use the `compile.sh` script.
+To compile, use the `compile.sh` script.
 Once done you can run the file using the command with options as follows:<br>

 **`$ .\life <width> <height> <dot-size>`**